-You will need to attend the pre-assessment clinic, which is usually run by specialist nurses.
-At this clinic, we will ask for details of your medical history and carry out any necessary clinical examinations and investigations.
-Please ask us any questions about the procedure, and feel free to discuss any concerns you might have at any time.
+You will need to attend a pre-admission clinic, which is usually run by one of the specialist nurses.

+At this clinic, we will ask for your details of your medical history and carry out any necessary clinical examinations and investigations.
+Please ask us any questions about the procedure, and feel free to discuss any concerns you may have.

 We will ask if you take any tablets or use any other types of medication either prescribed by a doctor or bought over the counter in a pharmacy.

-Please bring any packaging with you.
-You may have a blood test and ECG performed, and also swabs for MRSA.
+Please bring any relevant packaging with you.

+You may have a blood test and an ECG performed, as well as swabs taken for MRSA.

 Your operation will require a general anaesthetic.
-We explain about the different types of anaesthesia and post-operative pain relief at the end of this leaflet.
-You will see an anaesthetist before your procedure to discuss the best options for you.
+We explain about the different types of anaesthesia or sedation we may use at the end of this leaflet.
+You will see an anaesthetist before your procedure.